 Depending on the type and cause of hemolytic anemia, some children recover completely after treatment.

 For other children, hemolytic anemia may be a lifelong condition.
-Regular visits with the doctor may be needed for routine tests and help in managing symptoms.
-Work closely with your child's doctor to learn how to help your child.
-Be sure to discuss how to help your child prevent possible complications.
-This includes topics such as physical activity, diet, and ways to reduce the risk of bleeding or infections.
+Regular visits with the healthcare provider may be needed for routine tests and help in managing symptoms.
+Work closely with your child's provider to learn how to help your child.
+Be sure to discuss how to help your child prevent possible problems.
+This includes things such as physical activity, diet, and ways to reduce the risk of bleeding or infections.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.